oeroche/wedding/README.md

 #### React Semantic UI

-Work in progress

-> Run:
+Run:
-> `npm i semantic-ui-react`
+`npm i semantic-ui-react`

-> Then you just have to import [Semantic's elements](https://react.semantic-ui.com/views/card/) in your Components.
+Then you just have to import [Semantic's elements](https://react.semantic-ui.com/views/card/) in your Components.
 For example :
-> `import { Card, Header, Reveal, Grid, Image } from 'semantic-ui-react';`
+`import { Card, Header, Reveal, Grid, Image } from 'semantic-ui-react';`

 #### React Bootstrap 4

-Work in progress

-> Run:
+Run:
-> `npm install --save bootstrap`
+`npm install react-bootstrap bootstrap`

-> Then you just have to import [Semantic's elements](https://react.semantic-ui.com/views/card/) in your Components.
+Then you just have to import [Bootstrap's elements](https://react-bootstrap.netlify.com/components/alerts/) in your Components.
 For example :
-> `import { Card, Header, Reveal, Grid, Image } from 'semantic-ui-react';`
+`import { Button } from 'react-bootstrap';`

 ## Trackers

-WIP

-> We adopted a versatile approach to set trackers.
+We adopted a versatile approach to set trackers.

-> Google analytics
->
+0. Install the tracker's package and create an account to get the APIkey
+1. In config.js add the proper APIkey to trackersID
-> 1. Add a vendor
+1. In App.jsx, add a vendor in the vendor array
-> 2. Send the data according to the tracker you want to use
-> 3. ...
+1. Create a new tracker file in **@trackers**
+1. Create a class and add your tracker proper code to the **pageView()** and **track()** methods

 ## Motivation